 Although tiers have been removed from the rate structure, a base allowance has been kept for water "inside the walls"; that is, median monthly water use for a customer class during the wintertime that approximates how much water is necessary for basic sanitary purposes.
-The District can either set a rate per hundred cubic feet (HCF)8 above the base allowance for each customer class (residential, schools, and commercial) or set a rate per HCF that is specific to each customer class based on allocated costs and the quantity of water consumed above the base allowances.
+The District proposes a rate per hundred cubic feet (HCF)8 that is different for each customer class (residential, schools, and commercial) that is charged for monthly usage above the base allowance for each customer class.